-Washington State ICAC Task Force, in partnership with Microsoft, will be hosting the 8th Annual NW Regional ICAC Conference, at the Microsoft Campus in Redmond, WA on October 5th-7th.
-With pre-conference sessions October 3rd and 4th.
+Washington State ICAC Task Force, in partnership with Microsoft, will be hosting the 9th annual NW ICAC & Technology Conference, at the Microsoft Campus in Redmond, WA on October 2nd – 6th.
 We are excited to announce our registration is open and invite you to come learn with other ICAC investigators, forensic examiners, prosecutors, industry professionals and others from around the nation and world.
-The Microsoft Campus is open and with the country and world re-opening from COVID-19, we are expecting a great turnout with 100% in-person instruction.
-We look forward to seeing you all in October!
+Come visit our updated and expanded conference with sessions Monday through Friday and the opportunity for labs and all days classes still mixed in.
+We hope you’ll find this new format more accessible and come for the whole week.

 During these difficult times of social distancing and self-quarantine, there has been a dramatic increase in online activities by children, and a heightened concern by parents and educators for their safety.
 Kids and teens are unable to go to school, or participate in sports or other activities, and instead spend many hours in the online world.
 This webinar will provide ICAC members and other child protection professionals with tools and resources to help parents and educators create a safer environment for all children.